Certified Project Director (CPD)

 The best country to work as a project manager is Switzerland (USA is ranked #2, and Australia is #3), while the worst is Egypt.
 If you want to know what a project manager usually earns in your country, just ask us!

-Our Certified Project Trainers are highly experienced project leaders with a minimum of ten (10) years’ practical experience, a Masters of Business Administration (or equivalent degree), and appropriate teaching experience.
+Our Certified Project Trainers are highly experienced project leaders (CPM or CPD) with a minimum of ten (10) years’ proven project leadership and appropriate teaching and mentoring experience.

 If this is you – especially if you speak a second language – we would love to hear from you!